Understanding Trust Anchors for Machine Identity

 - Complex Integration: Often, integrating a trust anchor into existing systems can be difficult.

-- Solution: Adopt middleware solutions to facilitate interoperability.
+- Solution: Adopt middleware solutions to facilitate interoperability and abstract away complexity.

 - Management Overhead: Maintaining trust anchors, especially in large-scale environments, can be resource-intensive.

-- Solution: Automate the management of certificates and keys using tools like Certbot or HashiCorp Vault.
+- Solution: Automate the management of certificates and keys using tools like Certbot or HashiCorp Vault to streamline renewals and deployments.

 Best Practices for Implementing Trust Anchors